Brian Hill, OCF Founder/Executive Director and Stage IV Oral Cancer Survivor

 It was 19 years ago this month, that I received the news that the swelling on the side of my neck was a cancer, and that it was very advanced, a stage 4B, bilaterally metastasized cervical node involved oral squamous cell carcinoma.
 There is no stage five….
 A gambler would not have bet on my survival given this very late discovery.
 As an athletic never smoker and light drinker, I could not have been more shocked, given what my doctors knew at the time about risk factors for the development of the disease.
 I was certainly not typical.

-Thank you for making the time to read such a lengthy discourse, I hope you found it of value.
+Thank you for taking the time to read such a lengthy discourse, I hope you found it of value.
 Brian Hill

 On average, 85% of all donations received goes directly into OCF’s mission-related projects annually.